Zacharia-Schmitz/numpy-pandas-visualization-exercises/README.md

-### Codeup exercises for NumPy, pandas, and visualization.
+# Repository for NumPy, pandas, and visualization exercises accomplished during Codeup